huahaiy/docker-kafka/README.md

 The following environment variables are good to know.

-* `KAFKA_ADVERTISED_HOST_NAME` This is required to be the IP address of the host.
-If using boot2docker on OSX, it's the docker host address 192.168.59.103.
+* `KAFKA_ADVERTISED_HOST_NAME` This is required to be the IP address of the docker host.
+For example, on OSX, if using docker-machine with the default driver, it's the address 192.168.99.100.

 * `KAFKA_ADVERTISED_PORT` Default to be 9092